dannydulai/libwing/README.md

 # Introduction to libwing

-This is a library for discovering and controlling the [Behringer Wing](https://www.behringer.com/behringer/wing) mixer over the local network.
+This is a library for discovering and controlling the [Behringer Wing](https://www.behringer.com/behringer/wing) digital mixer over the local network.
 It also includes a series of utilities built using this library.

 Included in this package are: